 It is so hard sometimes to push ourselves to be more than we fear we can be.
 Sometimes we sit unconsciously in our comfort zone doing just enough and wonder why we are feeling bored or unfulfilled.
-The comfort zone is where everything feels familiar and achievable, where we can feel in charge and perhaps that we have control.
+The comfort zone is where everything feels familiar and achievable, where we can feel in charge and perhaps where we have control.

 Why should I strive to feel uncomfortable you might ask?
 Well to get more done than you thought was possible which in turn will lead to a growth in confidence.
 Then you can look forward to excitement and stimulation that will have the added benefits of keeping you young, engaged and engaging.

 I think it is a good idea to consider an aspect of life and ask oneself some searching questions.
 Start with something small; consider your social circle perhaps.
-Are you playing safe and spending all your time with people you are a bit too comfortable with, that do not push you for opinions or challenge your beliefs?
+Are you playing safe and spending all your time with people you are a bit too comfortable with, who do not push you for opinions or challenge your beliefs?
 How might it be to spend time with people who are a little more accomplished than you, a little more knowledgeable in a particular field?

 We are all doing these things on a regular basis, just go and try and brush your teeth using your other hand, it will feel odd and uncomfortable.
 If such a small change can feel so strange imagine the changes and shake ups you could motivate in yourself; you are undoubtedly taking things easier than you need to.
 We all need a gentle push, often from ourselves, to do more than we think is possible.